lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 The `params` section is used to pass arguments for any potential action we support or may support in the future.
 Meaning it can contain a hierarchical structure.

-In Scala code we represent this structure not surprisingly with a `Map`:
+In Scala code we represent such a structure not surprisingly with a `Map`:

 ```scala
 Map("action" -> "action_name", "param2" -> 2, "param3" -> Map("param4" -> "value4"))